epicodus-lessons/address-book-update/README.md

 Now that we've created a constructor for `Contact` and a simple prototype method that can only be called on `Contact` objects, let's move on to constructing the address book itself.

-Building an Address Book II
+## Building an Address Book II: Adding Prototype Methods

 In a real world application, we'd save our contacts in a database.
 However, we aren't working with databases yet.
 Instead, we'll create an address book and make it a global variable.
 That way, we can save our contacts inside it.
 While we generally want to avoid working with global variables, we make an exception here because we're using this global variable to mimic a database.